 - An interview with Anthony Dunne and Fiona Raby

 Discursive Design is closely related, if not synonymous with Critical Design.
-The term implies that the function of the object - what it does - is secondary how it makes us think about the context in which it exists.
+The term implies that the function of the object - what it does - is secondary to how it makes us think about the context in which it exists.
 The object is the site of discourse.
 These kinds of objects tend to be prototypes, resisting commodification and mass production.
 They often shock the viewer into a new awareness of the social context from which they emerge.

 - “What is Discursive Design”